MingyuJ666/Rope_with_LLM/README.md

 ```

-Step 3: Use attn.ipynb to show the result.
+Step 3: Use attn.ipynb or appendix_result/run.ipynb to show the result.
 ![architect](image/fig1.png)